-The following 9 Models of Discipline are designed to provide information on how teachers might manage common day-to-day classroom discipline issues.
+The following 9 Discipline Strategies are designed to provide information on how teachers might manage common day-to-day classroom discipline issues.

 Assertiveness and insistence are at the focus of Canter’s model.
 If, at first, these do elicit the desired behavior from students, well organized follow up procedures are brought into play.
 This model provides a very powerful system of corrective discipline.